When most readers pick up a book, they think the art is all about the words on the pages.

-Nore’s aesthetic is more inclined to the grotesque: “skeletons, blood, monsters, etc.” A silhouette of a man hanging sold well at a recent show, she said.
-But Nore says she’s happy to make sunnier designs for the “normies.”
+Then there is the cover design.
+Nore’s aesthetic inclines toward the grotesque: “skeletons, blood, monsters, etc.” A silhouette of a man hanging sold well at a recent show, she said.
+But Nore says she’s happy to make sunnier pictures for the “normies.”

 Among her influences, Nore counts the surrealist Italian sculptor Alberto Giacometti and graphic comic books like “The Crow.”

 This fall, she is collaborating with her friend and local writer Hillary Umland to put out as many as 20 books by the end of the year.
 Umland writes “flash fiction,” short pieces usually less than 1,500 words.
 She said she was excited to combine her talents with her friend’s.

 A book in Nore’s hands “becomes an artform instead of a means to an end,” Umland said.

 Nore charges as much as $40 for a finished product.
 But this is more of a hobby than profession.
 The fact that she finds 15 hours to complete a book is a sign of her love for the process.
 She has a day job at NRC Health, which does market research for healthcare companies, and works as a bartender three nights a week at Yia Yia’s pizza place.